Ellotron/war-rig/rules/README.md

 - 🎯 - One hit
 - 🎯🎯 - Two hits
 - 🌫 - Overheat: the squads' weapons overheat.
 The attack is cancelled and the attacking squad cannot participate in any further attacks this turn
 - ⚡ - Backfire: the squad's weapons fail.
-The attack is cancelled and they suffer a hit
+As with Overheat but the squad also suffers a hit.

 ### Defence dice symbols